trento-project/wanda/README.md

 > **execution_id** must be new and unique for every new execution.
 If an already used **execution_id** is provided, starting the execution fails.

-In order to get the detailed information for an execution see [Getting Execution details](#getting-execution-details).
+In order to get detailed information for an execution, see [Getting Execution details](#getting-execution-details).

 > Please note that execution is _eventually started_, meaning that a successful response to the previous API call does not guarantee that the execution is running, but that it has been accepted by the system to start.